LLNL/SSAPy/JOSS/paper.md

 SSAPy is a fast and flexible orbital modeling and analysis tool for orbits spanning from low-Earth into the cislunar regime.
 Orbits can be flexibly specified from common input format such as Keplerian elements or two-line element data files.
-Additionally, SSAPy allows users to model satellite and specify parameters such as satellite area, mass, and drag coefficients.
+SSAPy allows users to model satellite and specify parameters such as satellite area, mass, and drag coefficients.
 SSAPy includes a customizable force propagation with a range of Earth, Lunar, radiation, atmospheric, and maneuvering models.
 SSAPy makes use of various community integration methods and can calculate